EarthEdSTEM/earthed-iot-programs-tutorials/T_IoT_Network_2.md

 ### Step 4 Transmit a string if condition is true.
 Transmit a string if condition is true
 -----------------
-If "OverTemp" string is received from the temperature sensor ("OverTemp" is true), then send "FanOn" to the fan actuator. <br>
+If 'OverTemp' string is received from the temperature sensor ("OverTemp" is true), then send a "FanOn" string to the fan actuator. <br>
 1. **Place** a ``||Radio:radio send string||`` into the ``||Logic:if||`` block.
-2. Type **"FanOn"** into the placeholder.
+2. Type **'FanOn'** into the placeholder.

 ```blocks
 radio.onReceivedString(function (receivedString) {